-2.1 The BEND model of describing social cyber security forms of maneuver 16 3.1 Four tiers of Twitter data collection to support account classification (originally presented in [30]) 28 3.2 Table of Twitter Bot Detection Models and the Data that They Use 28 3.3 Data Description 37 3.4 Features by Data Collection Tier (New features not presented in [33] highlighted in bold) 40 3.5 Comparing Algorithms for Tier 3 Bot Detection 43 3.6 Table of Results for Combined Data (Tier 3) 43 3.7 Detailed Results by Tier and Training Data 47 3.8 Content Analysis by Louvain Group 51 3.9 Bot detection F1, Precision, and Recall scores.
-All models but Botometer trained on Debot data.
-Top-2 F1 scores are emboldened, the state-of-the-art score is marked with an asterisk 53 4.1 Model Description by Type 61 4.2 Data Summary 66 4.3 Results.
-Note that the naive approach is to randomly select 67 4.4 Descriptive Results of Bot-Match Queries of Sophisticated Bots Manipulating 72 2019 Canadian Political Parties 73 5.1 Classification Dataset Statistics 83 5.2 Classification Results 84 5.3 Descriptive Statistics about Internet Memes in Online Election Conversations 89 5.4 Comparing Meme-Hunter to meme template-based approaches to find memes in social media streams 92 6.1 Summary Data 99 6.2 Table of Total Tweets found in the Canada Data amplifying state-sponsored ac- counts 107 6.3 Bias and Factual Reporting Tabulation for the 2019 Canadian National Election Twitter Dialogue 108 6.4 Bot Labeler Results for McAfee and Canada Data 113
+2.1 The BEND model of describing social cyber security forms of maneuver 16 3.1 Four tiers of Twitter data collection to support account classification (originally presented in [30]) 28 3.2 Table of Twitter Bot Detection Models and the Data that They Use 28 3.3 3.4 Data Description Features by Data Collection Tier (New features not presented in [33] highlighted 37 5.4 in bold) 40 3.5 Comparing Algorithms for Tier 3 Bot Detection 40 3.6 Table of Results for Combined Data (Tier 3) 43 3.7 Detailed Results by Tier and Training Data 47 3.8 3.9 Content Analysis by Louvain Group 51 marked with an asterisk.
+53 4.1 4.2 4.3 4.4 Model Description by Type 61 66 67 2019 Canadian Political Parties 73 5.1 5.2 5.3 5.4 Classification Dataset Statistics 83 84 89 92 6.1 Summary Data 99 6.2 Table of Total Tweets found in the Canada Data amplifying state-sponsored ac- 107 6.3 Bias and Factual Reporting Tabulation for the 2019 Canadian National Election Twitter Dialogue.
+6.4 Bot Labeler Results for McAfee and Canada Data

+A.1 List of Datasets that Twitter has released in association of state sponsored in

-A.1 mation manipulation
+mation manipulation

 A.2 Summary of Data

 A.3 Bot prediction for core and periphery data (% of Total)

 A.4 Add caption

-B.1 Docking Lite Comparison of twitterSim, Construct, and SIR
+B .1 Docking Lite Comparison of twitterSim, Construct, and SIR

 B.2 Summary of BEND Framework

 B.3 Experimental Design for Backing and Bridging

-B.4 Empirical Validation of Twitter User 'Sessions'
+B. 4 Empirical Validation of Twitter User 'Sessions'

 B.5 Portion of Tweets by Type

-C .1 Features for Random String Detection
+C.1 Features for Random String Detection

 C.2 Model Performance in Classifying Randomly Generated Strings for Screen-names 165

 C.3 Summary Statistics by Language

 D.1 Measuring Execution Time for Models